lyteword/chspurgeon-tod/volume-3/psalm-68.md

 (d) Receiving honour, etc., for herself.

-2\.The church, therefore, envied by others.
+2\.
+The church, therefore, envied by others.

 (a) They feel their own greatness outdone.